-As a large portion of the workforce moved to working from home overnight – and many continue to do so – your business may have overlooked the need for a device management strategy, or to adjust your cyber-security measures for the changing environment.
+As a large portion of the workforce moved to working from home overnight – and many continue to do so – your business may have overlooked the need for BYOD security best practices, or to adjust your cyber-security measures for the changing environment.
 For small and medium businesses, enabling longer-term remote working needs could be vital post-COVID.

-Although many of us are commuting and traveling for work less than before (meaning less work on-the-go), the future could hold entirely new ways of remote working and collaborating.
-Here, we look at the benefits and implications of BYOD, and why device protection must extend from desktop to mobile and other connected devices to keep your business secure.
+Although many of us are commuting far less than before (meaning less work on-the-go), the future could hold entirely new ways of remote working and collaborating.
+Here, we look at the bring your own device advantages and disadvantages, and why device protection must extend from desktop to mobile and other connected devices to keep your business secure.

-When staff are working on their own devices, there’s no learning curve on how to use them.
-It’s convenient and empowering for your team to be able to access work-related communication channels on their own smartphone or laptop, especially when they’re on-the-go.
+When staff are working on their own devices, one of the biggest BYOD advantages is that staff don’t need to spend time learning how to use them.
+It’s convenient and empowering for your team to be able to access work-related communication channels on their own smartphone or laptop, especially while they can’t be in the office.
 And for small and medium businesses, BYOD makes sense financially – it requires less capital investment in technology.

-Because devices are not owned by your business, there are fewer controls around what each device is used for and what is stored on it – after all, the phone is the personal possession of an employee.
+One of the disadvantages of BYOD in the workplace is that because your business might not own the devices your team is using, there are less controls around what each device is used for and what is stored on it – after all, the phones or tablets probably belong to your employees.
 It also means that if an employee leaves the business, there’s the potential for them to take valuable intellectual property and sensitive business data outside an ecosystem that protects it.

-BYOD is not an up and coming trend, it is already here – your team may have been using their own devices for work long before COVID-19.
-Having a BYOD policy is a safeguard for both your business and its employees, with the interest of both parties in mind.
-At its core, a good BYOD policy should include:
+BYOD is not an up and coming trend – your team may have been using their own devices for work long before COVID-19.
+Having a BYOD policy is a safeguard for both your business and your employees, with the interest of both parties in mind.
+At its core, some good examples of byod policy requirements include:

-Be clear which devices are allowed in your business.
-Consider what types of devices your team use and what you can effectively monitor with your device management system.
+Be clear which devices staff are allowed to use when it comes to your business.
+Consider what types of devices your team already uses and what you can effectively monitor with your device management system.

-It's important to enforce mandatory security programs and to be able to remotely wipe devices.
-This will help protect sensitive data and limit opportunities for malicious activities by hackers.
-Remote deletion software can be programmed to only wipe business data – leaving personal photos, music and contacts untouched.
+Enforcing mandatory security programs allows you to remotely wipe devices if you ever need to.
+This functionality will help protect your sensitive business data and limit opportunities for hackers to infiltrate your systems.
+Plus, your employees might like to know that remote wiping or deletion software can be programmed to only wipe business data – leaving personal photos, music and contacts untouched.

-A virtual private network (VPN) is an essential tool for keeping business data secure, especially when users are performing works tasks from various network connections.
-VPNs are affordable and easy to use - so for minimal effort, your team can connect securely and access business files safely from just about anywhere.
-If you want to step up your protection even more, and if you have the means, you could consider outsourcing your mobile device management.
+A virtual private network (VPN) is an essential tool for keeping your business data secure and a perfect example of what to consider in your BYOD security policy – especially when your users are performing work tasks from various network connections.
+VPNs are also affordable and easy to use.
+For minimal effort, your team can connect securely and access business files safely from just about anywhere.
+If you want to step up your protection even more, and if you have the means, you could even consider outsourcing your mobile device management.
 Hiring an expert can give you peace of mind and free you up to focus on other business activities.

-Allowing employees to use their own preferred devices has a number of benefits.
+Allowing employees to use their own preferred devices is one of the main advantages of BYOD in the workplace.
 And while many businesses were thrust into remote working due to COVID-19, there are many ways you can protect your business and make BYOD work for you.
-Whether it’s as simple as having work emails on a smartphone, or as complex as being able to upload sensitive client information or revenue forecasts into the cloud, there needs to be safeguards.
-These measures shouldn’t inhibit the true aims of BYOD – to help staff be more productive, more collaborative and more able to be mobile in their day-to-day work.
+Whether it’s as simple as having work emails on a smartphone, or as complex as being able to upload sensitive client information or revenue forecasts into the cloud, you need some safeguards.
+These measures shouldn’t inhibit the true aims of BYOD, namely to help staff be more productive, more collaborative and more able to be mobile in their day-to-day work.